piggy1-mvn/piggyback-dev-runner/README.md

 ## Local Setup Steps

+NOTE: Local machine setup does not support https.

 1. Clone this git repository to your local machine.
 2. Run the command in piggyback-dev-runner/scripts/git_pull.txt
+3. Comment out the nginx and certbot services from docker-compose yml.
-2. Under piggyback-dev-runner folder, on a command line -
+4. Under piggyback-dev-runner folder, on a command line -

 	**docker-compose up -d**